- Child's Room

 We enjoyed filming this segment with NBC and want to share these simple tips with you.
 Lazy Susans for hard to reach corners or smaller items such as condiments; risers for canned goods or bottles; expandable drawer dividers for your junk drawer; and elevated spice drawer organizers.
 A few simple devices can create order out of chaos and give you a place for everything.

-With the holiday season upon us, and the joy of gift giving (and receiving), why not give the gift of an experience.
+With the holiday season upon us, and the joy of gift giving (and receiving), give the gift of an experience.

 The memories experiences provide.